Change Started

 In some parts of mining areas, more than 60% of water is consumed from the region, in the mining process.
 This is having high repercussions on the local farmers and communities.

-While there is no denying that Lithium produced power is a far better source than coal-burning fossil fuels, but we need to look at alternatives.
-The work is already underway to discover new energy which is more sustainable, like Thermal batteries.
+While there is no denying that Lithium-produced power is a far better source than coal-burning fossil fuels, we need to look at alternatives.
+Work is already underway to discover new and more sustainable energy, like thermal batteries and aluminum batteries.

 changeadmin